-- Courses offered at CLBS during summer session:
+- Courses offered on a rotating basis at CLBS during summer session:

 - Field Ethnobotany (EFB 337)

 - Fungal Diversity and Ecology (EFB 342)

-- Field Herpetology (EFB 384)
+- o Field Herpetology (EFB 384)

 - Adirondack Fishes (EFB 388)

-- Wildlife Techniques (EFB 496)
+- Wildlife Techniques (EFB 306)

 - Ecology of Adirondack Aquatic Ecosystems (EFB 496)

 - Wetland Plants and Communities of the Adirondacks (EFB 496)

 - Ecology of Adirondack Insects (EFB 496)

-- Courses offered at the Adirondack Ecological Center and Ranger School:
+- Courses offered periodically at the Adirondack Ecological Center:

-- Research Methods: Understanding the Adirondack Ecosystem (EFB 411)

 - Mammalian Winter Ecology (EFB 484)

-- Courses offered during Maymester at the Syracuse or regional campuses:
+- Courses offered periodically during Maymester at the Syracuse or regional campuses:

-- Field Ornithology (EFB 496)
+- o Field Ornithology (EFB 496)

-- Flora of Central New York (EFB 496) - Forest Health Monitoring (EFB 439) - Other courses offered by ESF faculty: - Forest Health Senior Synthesis (EFB 425) - Ecosystem Restoration Design (EFB 434, only if taken for 4 cr. with field trip) - Periodic field trip courses (EFB 500) to locations such as Costa Rica, Ireland, Russia, New Zealand, Australia - ADK Forest Ecology and Management (EFB/FOR 513, this course alone does not fulfill the 3-cr requirement) - Tropical Ecology (EFB 523) - Ecological Engineering in the Tropics (ERE 311) - Fisheries Science Practicum (EFB 488, 1 cr.; this course alone does not fulfill the 3-cr requirement) - Limnology Practicum (EFB 525, 2 cr.; note that this course alone does not fulfill the 3-cr requirement) - Field courses, approved by petition, from another accredited university, including but not limited to the following affiliated programs: - SEA Semester (through Boston University).
+- o Flora of Central New York (EFB 496)

+- Forest Health Monitoring (EFB 439)

+- Other courses offered periodically by ESF faculty:

+- Forest Health Senior Synthesis (EFB 425)

+- o Ecosystem Restoration Design (EFB 434, only if taken for 4 cr. with field trip)

+- Periodic field trip courses (EFB 500) to locations such as Costa Rica, Ireland, Russia, New Zealand, Australia

+- ADK Forest Ecology and Management (EFB/FOR 513, this course alone does not fulfill the 3-cr requirement)

+- o Tropical Ecology (EFB 523)

+- Ecological Engineering in the Tropics (ERE 311)

+- Fisheries Science Practicum (EFB 488, 1 cr.; this course alone does not fulfill the 3-cr requirement)

+- Limnology Practicum (EFB 525, 2 cr.; note that this course alone does not fulfill the 3-cr requirement) - Field courses, approved by petition, from another accredited university, including but not limited to the following affiliated programs: - SEA Semester (through Boston University).
 Note: 'Semester at Sea' is different than 'SEA Semester.'
-EB WILL NOT ACCEPT any 'Semester at Sea' courses to fulfill core or directed elective requirements. - The School for Field Studies (through University of Minnesota) - Wildlands Studies (through California State University Monterey Bay) - Acceptable courses will have at least 50% of instruction conducted in the field (out-of-classroom, out-oflaboratory, out-of-clinic, out-of-captivity); and include content focusing on organismal biology, ecology theory, and/or training in field methods for studying populations, ecological communities or ecosystem processes. - An independent research project (EFB 498) or internship (EFB 420) that has received prior departmental approval via petition, and that meets the following departmental criteria: - At least 50% of student effort (including contact time with instructor and self-directed study) must be conducted in the field (out-of-classroom, out-of-laboratory, out-of-clinic, out-of-captivity). - Student must demonstrate educational growth in organismal biology, ecological theory, and/or application of field methodologies. - Students must complete a research or professional product for evaluation. - 40 hours of effort will garner 1 academic credit-hour.
+EB WILL NOT ACCEPT any 'Semester at Sea' courses to fulfill core or directed elective requirements. - The School for Field Studies (through University of Minnesota) - Wildlands Studies (through California State University Monterey Bay) - Acceptable courses will have at least 50% of instruction conducted in the field (out-of-classroom, out-of-laboratory, out-of-clinic, out-of-captivity); and include content focusing on organismal biology, ecology theory, and/or training in field methods for studying populations, ecological communities or ecosystem processes. - An independent research project (EFB 498), internship (EFB 420), or research internship (EFB 432) that has received prior departmental approval via petition, and that meets the following departmental criteria: - At least 50% of student effort (including contact time with instructor and self-directed study) must be conducted in the field (out-of-classroom, out-of-laboratory, out-of-clinic, out-of-captivity). - Student must demonstrate educational growth in organismal biology, ecological theory, and/or application of field methodologies. - o Students must complete a research or professional product for evaluation. - 40 hours of effort will garner 1 academic credit-hour.